zwindler/zwindler/README.md

 ## Howdy fellow tech enthusiast 👋, I'm zwindler!

-Senior SRE the day, blogger the night.
+SRE the day, blogger the night.
 I'm a tech enthusiast that love monitoring, virtualisation and automating infrastructure.

 I'm also keen on learning and sharing what I discover with ly peers, either by writing tech articles or by being a speaker at events ranging from local meetups to international conferences.